Federal Rent Checks

 “Dear Reader, right now any American taxpayer can get simple instructions and position themselves to collect federal rent checks of up to $6,945 over time, possibly more.”

-Now, let me ask you, have you received any of these emails or have you seen any of these ads?
-This is the hype right now.
+Have you received any of these emails or have you seen any of these ads?

 “Please review the following information to see how you could receive $1,795 or more every single month.”